 Black bears are omnivores that eat some animal protein (insects, fish and winter-killed wildlife).
-More than 80% of their diet is vegetation: grasses, dandelions, berries, nuts and fruits.
+More than 80% of their diet is vegetation most of the year: grasses, dandelions, berries, nuts and fruits.
+In the Fall, before hibernating, bears may eat a lot of salmon.

 Before hibernating, a black bear will eat constantly to put on weight, consuming 20,000 calories a day (10 times more than an adult human).
 This is about 20kg of high-protein food or 40kg of plant food.

-Look at the foods that a black bear eats (see materials), and unnatural foods that they should not eat (human fast food).
+Look at the foods that a black bear eats (see materials).

 Black bear eating berries, using their flexible lips and tongues to pick them: https://www.youtube.com/watch?v=nV064dOMEQQ